AxaFrance/SlimFaas/README.md

   - Pods will be scaled up only if all pods in this list are in ready state with the minimum number of replicas superior or equal to ReplicasAtStart
   - This property is useful if you want to scale up your pods only if your database is ready for example
 - **SlimFaas/SubscribeEvents** : ""
-    - Comma separated list of event names to license the function to receive events. example: "my-event-name1,my-event-name2"
+  - Comma separated list of event names to license the function to receive events. example: "Public:my-event-name1,Private:my-event-name2,my-event-name3"
+  - "Public:" or "Private:" are prefix that set the event visibility, if not set, "SlimFaas/DefaultVisibility" is used
+- **SlimFaas/DefaultVisibility** : "Public"
+  - Public or Private (private can be accessed only by internal namespace https call from pods)
+- **SlimFaas/PathsStartWithVisibility** : ""
+  - Comma separated list of path prefixed by the default visibility. example: "Private:/mypath/subpath,Public:/mypath2"
+  - "Public:" or "Private:" are prefix that set the path visibility, if not set, "SlimFaas/DefaultVisibility" is used
 - **SlimFaas/Schedule** : "" #json configuration
   - Allows you to define a schedule for your functions.
 If you want to wake up your infrastructure at 07:00 or for example scale down after 60 seconds of inactivity after 07:00 and scale down after 10 seconds of inactivity after 21:00

 ````bash
 {